Use AI tools for research

 Log in with your Google account to get access to the free tools.
 There are some limitations of the free version around the length of documents and the number of results offered.

-Keenious does not store anything that you upload or use these documents for training the model (this is not the case with every tool, so take care and always scan the terms & conditions).
+Keenious processes and hosts prompts, messages, files, and AI responses within the European Union, and only stores these inputs for one day.
+Keenious does not use these inputs for training the model (this is not the case with every tool, so take care and always scan the terms and conditions).